Enrollment Forms at the OSU Office of the Registrar website.

 Undergraduate students applying for readmission who previously attended OSU and left on academic probation must complete a Readmit Petition form.
 These petitions must be reviewed by the College to which they are applying for a decision regarding admissibility.
 Therefore, the admissions process may take longer to complete.
 For deadlines to submit petitions, contact the individual college.

-Graduate students should contact Graduate Admissions in the Graduate Student Services Center, Main Hall 1101, and receive financial clearance from the Bursar’s Office, Main Hall 1101, before they will be able to enroll.
+Graduate students should contact Graduate Admissions in the Graduate Student Services Center, North Hall 130, and receive financial clearance from the Bursar’s Office, North Hall 130, before they will be able to enroll.
 Individual program deadlines may vary.

 Additional Enrollment Information